Piltxi/winetz/crawler/README.md

 When WineTz starts its tasks, it prints the number of matches obtained through requests to the *vivino.com* API.
 Afterwards, you will see a progress bar describing the progress of the review retrieval.

 WineTz creates an output folder */out*.
-Inside */out* create a directory for each exported dataset.
+Inside */out* create a directory for each exported dataset.<br>
-Inside the *dataset directory*, WineTz exports three *.csv* files: wines, style and reviews.
+Inside the *dataset directory*, WineTz exports three *.csv* files: wines, style and reviews:

 *wine.csv* contains information about wines <br> *style.csv* provides information on wine styles <br> *reviews.csv* the reviews of each wine.

+Automatically, a fourth *.json* file is created: *parameters.json*.<br>
+This file contains the parameters used for scraping.
+By copying this file to the *crawler/input/*, you can scrape with the same search parameters.

 Happy scraping!